 - Back up funding requests with hard numbers and prove that hardware and software resources are being fully utilized.

 - Sassafras offers data gathering capabilities in virtual computing environments where virtual software deployments are used by colleges and departments.
+Logs are gathered from the K2 Server installation.

 - Overview quoted from the Sassafras website: